 Finding a graphic designer or a communications manager who deeply understand migration and humanitarian contexts on an academic and personal level is hard, but not impossible.
 Finding a migration expert with a background in academics and research who is proficient in all-things communications is hard, but not impossible.
 It turns out, we do exist!

 Gabriella Mikiewicz is a specialist in migration and intercultural communication.
 She was born in the U.S. to Polish parents and Polish was her first language.
 Gabriella has lived and worked in 9 countries around the world and currently works remotely.
 She highly enjoys volunteering and she spends her time illustrating and learning new skills.
-Gabriella currently lives in Copenhagen, Denmark and has plans to move to Vilnius, Lithuania in autumn 2020.
+Her academic interests include diaspora, transnationalism, and integration.
+Gabriella currently lives in Vilnius, Lithuania and is available for remote or regional projects.

-Gabriella holds a B.A. in Journalism and Arabic Language from the School of Communication at DePaul University in Chicago, IL, USA and an M.A. in Migration and Intercultural Relations from the Erasmus Mundus programme, EMMIR.
-Her M.A. dissertation was titled, 'The intersection of networks, remittances, & migration: a multi-sited analysis of how Eritreans in Norway, Germany, and Eritrea understand and utilise transnational networks'.
+I hold a B.A. in Journalism and Arabic Language from the School of Communication at DePaul University in Chicago, IL, USA and an M.A. in Migration and Intercultural Relations from the Erasmus Mundus programme, EMMIR.
+My M.A. dissertation was titled, 'The intersection of networks, remittances, & migration: a multi-sited analysis of how Eritreans in Norway, Germany, and Eritrea understand and utilise transnational networks'.

-A typical "day in the office" for Gabriella consists of checking out new cafes and drinking lots of coffee!
+A typical "day in the office" for Gabriella consists of checking out new cafes and drinking lots of coffee (pre-COVID of course)!
 This is Kathee Kaffee in Oldenburg, Germany.

 Johannesburg, South Africa.
-I grew up with my parents working for the U.S. government, so we moved around a lot.
-It's only fitting I chose a master's programme with mobility as a key feature, so I was lucky enough to have studied in Germany, Norway, and South Africa.
+I grew up moving around a lot, and I think it's only fitting I chose a master's programme with mobility as a key feature!
+I was lucky enough to have studied in Germany, Norway, and South Africa for EMMIR.